 Iron is a critical part of the hemoglobin that carries oxygen in red blood cells.
 Lack of iron will lessen the production of hemoglobin and cause anemia.

-Causes of Iron Deficiency After Gastric Bypass Surgery
+Iron Deficiency After Gastric Bypass Surgery

 Iron deficiency can occur after gastric bypass surgery because the duodenum is bypassed in the procedure.
 Iron is partially absorbed in the duodenum.
 Stomach acids draw iron from food and make it more easy to absorb.
 The small stomach pouch that has been created reduces the amount of acid that is produced which in turn decreases iron absorption.